-See your eye doctor (ophthalmologist or optometrist) if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye (astigmatism).
-He or she may also look for signs of keratoconus during routine eye exams.
+See your eye doctor if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye, called astigmatism.
+Your eye doctor also may look for signs of keratoconus during routine eye exams.

 These factors can increase your chances of developing keratoconus:

-- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, hay fever and asthma
+- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, Marfan syndrome, hay fever and asthma.

 Advanced keratoconus also may cause your cornea to become scarred, particularly where the cone is most prominent.
 A scarred cornea causes worsening vision problems and may require cornea transplant surgery.